 I’ve also been a core maintainer of errbot, an open source Python framework for building chatbots, since late 2012.
 Errbot is to bot development what Django is to web development, used by people for ChatOps, home automation, random humor and just about anything else you can imagine.

 February 2019 - Present.
 Amsterdam, Netherlands

-A lot of the time and money spent on medical research doesn’t contribute to patient health, a problem Castor is trying to improve.
+I’m the chief Site Reliability Engineer for Castor EDC, a cloud-based Electronic Data Capture platform enabling medical practitioners to capture high quality, reusable research data.
 As SRE it’s my responsibility to design, build and manage the IT infrastructure in close coordination with application developers so that the development teams can get new products and features out as best as possible.